Cross-Band Channel Impulse Response Prediction: Leveraging 3.5 GHz Channels for Upper Mid-Band: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the National Science and Technology Council of Taiwan under grant NSTC 114-2221-E-110-031-MY3 and the SNS JU project 6G-DISAC under the EU’s Horizon Europe research and innovation programme under Grant Agreement No 101139130.
+This work was supported in part by the National Science and Technology Council (NSTC) of Taiwan under Grants NSTC 114-2221-E-110-031-MY3, NSTC 114-2218-E-110-005, and NSTC 113-2222-E-002-010, and in part by the SNS JU project 6G-DISAC under the EU’s Horizon Europe research and innovation programme under Grant Agreement No. 101139130.